 The portfolio usually has very little commonality with the benchmark and so performance can be expected to differ markedly on occasions.

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

 Guy Stern is responsible for day to day running of multi-asset portfolios and heads the investment teams covering both absolute return and liability driven investment mandates.
 There are three core areas covered by the team: Multi-Asset Portfolio Managers also headed by Guy Stern; Strategic and economic analysis headed by Andrew Milligan; and Risk monitoring and control headed by Brian Fleming.
 The Multi-Asset Investing Team of 31 professionals also uses the expertise of all the asset desks across Standard Life Investments, including the Treasury Banking, Equity and the Fixed Income Teams.

-Standard Life Multi Asset Team has 10.8 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.33%.
-During the worst period of relative performance (from October 2007 - November 2008) there was a decline of 15% relative to the index.
+Standard Life Multi Asset Team has 13 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been -0.96%.
+During the worst period of relative performance (from January 2016 - April 2019) there was a decline of 100% relative to the index.
 The worst absolute loss has been 10%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.

 |Periods of worst performance|